Woman sentenced to jail in plot to get father to end his life

 BROWN COUNTY, Wis.
 (WBAY) - A Brown County woman has been sentenced to four months in jail for her role in trying to intimidate her father to take his own life so the family could reap financial gains.

 On Oct.
 6, Teal Peters, 56, was sentenced for misdemeanor charges of Recklessly Subject an Individual at Risk to Abuse - Cause or Likely to Cause Bodily Harm, and Resisting or Obstructing an Officer.
 Peters entered no contest pleas to three charges and was found guilty.
+The sentence comes with Huber release.

 She received deferred prosecution on a felony 1st Degree Recklessly Endangering Safety charge.